dinovski/histomx/README.md

 All output files are written to the same directory as the input RCC file (in this case 'test_files')

 *Troubleshooting:*.
-If you see an error with 'pandoc' you may need to update your version of RStudio. https://bookdown.org/yihui/rmarkdown-cookbook/install-pandoc.html
+If you see an error with 'pandoc' you may need to update your version of RStudio.
+See here:
+https://bookdown.org/yihui/rmarkdown-cookbook/install-pandoc.html